Do you feel dreary when your garden goes dormant and lies sleeping under a blanket of dull browns and gray?

 Winter is the perfect time to evaluate your garden.
 Put on warm clothes and take a walk around your yard.
 With flowers and deciduous foliage stripped away, you can easily assess a garden’s structure.
 Does your garden have good “bones?”
 A great garden has an evergreen structure that holds its beauty throughout the year.

 Are there areas out of balance?
 Is there an unsightly view that needs screening?
 Are there boring spots that need winter interest?

 Evergreen Encore Azaleas may be just what your garden needs!
-Encores range in size from dwarfs of a couple of feet to those that will grow to more than 5 feet tall.
+Encores range in size from dwarf varieties growing only a few feet tall to those that will grow to more than 5 feet tall.
 They also boast a variety of blooms, as well as foliage, many with leaves that turn bronze or red during cooler months.

 When you come in from your walk in your winter garden, pour yourself a hot drink and settle down in a comfortable chair to dream of how beautiful your garden can be!